openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Gets the y-position of the top edge of the ofRectangle.
+Gets the y position of the top edge of the ofRectangle as float.

 See also: getMinY()

-Returns: The y-position of the top edge of the rectangle.
+Returns: The y position of the top edge of the rectangle.

 _description: _

 Equivalent to ofRectangle::getMinY().